-Assisted Care Facilities (Foster care facility, Group care home, Assisted living, Nursing home, etc.) - As defined by the State of Michigan's Adult Foster Care Act, P.A.
+Assisted Care Facilities - Foster care facility, group care home, assisted living, nursing homes, etc. as defined by the Michigan's Adult Foster Care Act, P.A.
 281 of 1979, as amended, and the Michigan Public Health Code, P.A.
 368 of 1978, as amended.

 Background sound - The sound level that exists in the absence of and unrelated to wind turbine sound being evaluated for compliance with this Ordinance and includes sounds that would normally be present at least 90 percent of the time.
 Intermittent noise events such as from aircraft flying over, dogs barking, mobile farm or construction machinery, and the occasional vehicle traveling along a nearby road are all part of the ambient noise environment but would not be considered part of the background sound unless they were present for at least 90 percent of the time.
 In terms of sound measurements, background sound is defined as being the sound level exceeded 90 percent of the time, and it is statistically referred to as L90.
-Background sound shall not be measured during sporadic noise events such as seasonal farming activities, events permitted under the Centerville Ag-tourism Ordinance and/or the Michigan to Farm Act (1981 PA 93, MCL 286.471 et seq.) and applicable Generally Accepted Agricultural and Management Practices, traffic or weather events that would distort the establishment of a baseline level representative of the L90 rural environment.
+Background sound shall not be measured during sporadic noise events such as seasonal farming activities, events permitted under the Centerville Agriculture-related enterprises section and/or the Michigan to Farm Act (1981 PA 93, MCL 286.471 et seq.) and applicable Generally Accepted Agricultural and Management Practices, traffic or weather events that would distort the establishment of a baseline level representative of the L90 rural environment.